Jorgeto0/Jorgeto0/README.md

 # 💫 About Me

-🚀 I’m currently engineering systems that refuse to go down and love low latency
-🧠 I collaborate best on projects where we solve real problems and break nothing… or at least fix it fast
-🔧 I enjoy turning messy backends into clean architectures and slow frontends into rockets
-🛠️ I’m learning new DevOps tricks because automation > stress
-💬 Ask me about caching, SQL magic, React performance, or why “it works on my machine” is a lie
+🖥️ I’m engineering systems that refuse to go down and absolutely love low latency 🧠 I thrive on solving real problems, breaking things responsibly… and fixing them fast 🧹 I clean up messy backends and strap rockets to slow frontends ⚙️ I’m collecting DevOps tricks so automation does the work and I keep my sanity 🐞 Ask me about caching, SQL magic, React performance, or why “it works on my machine” never does

 ---